Thomas Hubka: Education

-Hubka received his Bachelor of Architecture (B.Arch.) from Carnegie-Mellon University in 1969, and his Master of Architecture (M.Arch.) from the University of Oregon in 1972.
+Hubka received his Bachelor of Architecture (B.Arch.) from Carnegie-Mellon University in 1969 and his Master of Architecture (M.Arch.) from the University of Oregon in 1972.
 While at Carnegie Mellon, he was a varsity football player and played quarterback.

 Career

 He taught at the University of Oregon from 1972 to 1983.
 From 1987 to 2011, he was a professor in the Department of Architecture at the University of Wisconsin–Milwaukee.
 After retiring in 2011, he moved to Portland, Oregon.
-He is currently an adjunct faculty member in the Architecture program at Portland State University.
+He is currently an adjunct faculty member in the architecture program at Portland State University.

-Although Hubka is trained as an architect, he was an early advocate for widening architectural history research to include vernacular architecture.
+Hubka was an early advocate for widening architectural history research to include vernacular architecture.
 He is best known for his work on connected farm buildings in New England.
 His book Big House, Little House, Back House, Barn was the 1985 winner of the "Abbott Lowell Cummings Award" of the Vernacular Architecture Forum.

-Hubka's research on eastern European synagogues, begun in the mid-1980s, addressed 18th century wooden synagogues of Eastern Europe emphasizing the relationships between Jewish culture and eastern European contextual factors.
-This research received significant funding support from the National Endowment for the Arts and the National Endowment for the Humanities, and led to his 2003 book, Resplendent Synagogue: Architecture and Worship in an Eighteenth-century Polish Community, which won the "Henry Glassie Award" of the Vernacular Architecture Forum in 2006.
+Hubka's research on eastern European synagogues, begun in the mid-1980s, addressed 18th-century wooden synagogues of eastern Europe emphasizing the relationships between Jewish culture and eastern European contextual factors.
+With significant funding support from the National Endowment for the Arts and the National Endowment for the Humanities, this research led to his 2003 book, Resplendent Synagogue: Architecture and Worship in an Eighteenth-century Polish Community, which won the "Henry Glassie Award" of the Vernacular Architecture Forum in 2006.
 The book also received an honorable mention from the American Association for the Advancement of Slavic Studies (AAASS)/Orbis Books prize committee in 2004.

 In recent years Hubka has researched workers' housing in Milwaukee and other cities.
 This research led to his book Houses Without Names: Architectural Nomenclature and the Classification of America's Common Houses published in 2013.

 Hubka served on the Wisconsin Historic Preservation Review Board for twelve years; during this time he chaired its Architecture Committee.

-The ACSA (Association of Collegiate Schools of Architecture) honored Hubka with the ACSA Distinguished Professor Award in 2009-10.
+The ACSA (Association of Collegiate Schools of Architecture) honored Hubka with the ACSA Distinguished Professor Award in 2009–10.

 In 2021, his book How the Working-Class Home Became Modern, 1900-1940 was the recipient of the University of Mary Washington Center for Historic Preservation Book Prize.